Dr Matthew Mauger, BA (Warwick) MA (Queensland) PhD (London)

 - Skills-based learning in the discipline of English Studies

-My research focuses on the literary and intellectual life of London in the eighteenth century, with a particular emphasis on how Enlightenment legal debate forms an important context for artistic production in the period.
-My doctoral thesis argued that the life of the law was a key context for understanding William Blake’s difficult prophetic works.
+My research focuses on the literary and intellectual life of London in the eighteenth century, and on the tracing the eighteenth-century flows of commodities, people, and ideas between Britain and the part of the world described in the period as 'the East Indies'.
 I have published articles on Blake’s legislative architecture, the literature of penal transportation, and on the City of London as a space for commerce, mercantile life, and civic government.
-With Markman Ellis and Richard Coulton I have recently published a study on the cultural history of tea across the long-eighteenth century (The Empire of Tea: How an Asian Leaf Conquered Britain), and maintain a blog related to our ongoing work on this project.
-I was the editor of a volume entitled Tea, Commerce and the East India Company in the collection Tea and the Tea-Table in Eighteenth-Century England (2010).
-When I’m not drinking or thinking about tea, I am also writing (with Chris Reid and Richard Coulton) a collaborative study exploring the theft of books in eighteenth-century London, to be published by Palgrave in 2016.
+With Markman Ellis and Richard Coulton I have published a study on the cultural history of tea across the long-eighteenth century (The Empire of Tea: How an Asian Leaf Conquered Britain), and maintain a blog related to our ongoing work on this project.
+With Richard Coulton and Chris Reid I have also recently published a collaborative study exploring the theft of books in eighteenth-century London (Stealing Books in Eighteenth-Century London).
+I am currently working on a study of the handbooks issued to excise officers charged with the surveillance of large areas of British manufacture in the period 1700-1820.

-Stealing Books in Eighteenth Century London, collaborative project with Chris Reid and Richard Coulton (Palgrave Macmillan, under contract)
+Stealing Books in Eighteenth Century London, collaborative project with Chris Reid and Richard Coulton (Palgrave Macmillan, 2016)

 The Empire of Tea: The Asian Leaf that Conquered the World, with Markman Ellis and Richard Coulton (Reaktion, 2015)